College Fellow in the Department of Music at Harvard University, 2019-

 AREAS OF RESEARCH

-Theory and analysis of contemporary music; sound and media studies; archival research; popular music culture; history and pedagogy of music theory.
+Theory and analysis of contemporary music; sound studies and media historiography; archival research; popular music culture; history and pedagogy of music theory.

 The Art of New Music (Winter 2018, co-designed and team-taught with James Rubino).
 Topics: genealogy of techniques and styles in contemporary art music (post-1968); cross-disciplinary approaches to understanding the technological, social, and political conditions of new music.